JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

 When a process yields an event, the process gets suspended.
 SimJulia resumes the process, when the event occurs (we say that the event is triggered).
 Multiple processes can wait for the same event.
 SimJulia resumes them in the same order in which they yielded that event.

-An important event type is the `Timeout`.
+An important event type is the `timeout`.
 Events of this type are scheduled after a certain amount of (simulated) time has passed.
 They allow a process to sleep (or hold its state) for the given time.
-A `Timeout` and all other events can be created by calling a constructor having the environment as first argument.
+A `timeout` and all other events can be created by calling a constructor having the environment as first argument.

 ## Our First Process